eemilhaa/travel-time-matrix-visualisation-preprocessing/README.md

 # TTM-preprocessing
-Python tools for generating geodata from travel time matrices.
+Tools for producing geodata from travel time matrix text / csv files.
 See this [backend](https://github.com/DigitalGeographyLab/travel-time-matrix-visualisation-backend)
 for serving the data.

 ## Overview
 ### Features
-- Generate travel time catchment polygons in geojson format from TTM .txt files and YKR grid geodata
+- Generate travel time catchment polygons in geojson format from TTM .txt / .csv files and YKR grid geodata
-- Produce a geojson file of the YKR grid
+- Produce a minimal geojson file of the YKR grid
-- Simplification for geodataframes and geojsons -> minimal file sizes
+- Simplify geodataframes and geojsons, gzip everything -> lighter computation, minimal file sizes

 ### How the catchments are made
 Catchments are produced for each YKR grid cell / travel mode combination.